dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 Here is example output:
 ```
-Welcome to blackjack
+Welcome to two-card blackjack.
-Your first card is: Six
+Your first card is: Six.
-The dealer's card is: Three
+The dealer's card is: Three.
 1. Hit
 2. Stand
 Do you want to hit or stand?
 1
-Your second card is: Four
+Your second card is: Four.
-Your total is 10
+Your total is 10.
-The dealer draws: Five
+The dealer draws: Five.
-The dealer's total is 8
+The dealer's total is 8.
-Your 10 beats the dealer's 8
+Your 10 beats the dealer's 8.
 You win!
 ```